phone in hand

 See the video.

-In my toughest mothering season where I desperately needed some time for myself, I started letting my children watch a video every time after their bath, when I would take my bath.
-The videos had nothing wrong, and they gave me a bit of time to just have a break.
-More recently we felt that especially now that some of the older ones are more capable of entertaining themselves, it was time to change.
+In my toughest mothering season where I desperately needed some time for myself, I started letting my children sit in front of a screen and watch a preapproved video every day after their bath.
+The videos had nothing wrong, and they gave me a bit of time to just have a break and take a bath myself without worrying about my children.

 You can hear more about screen control for your children in this video by Simple Farmhouse Life podcast.